Debarment & Suspension

-This executive order calls for the creation of a government wide debarment and suspension system in connection with all transactions with federal agencies.
-Debarment and suspension are actions taken by the federal government against organizations or inpiduals who have committed fraud or a criminal offense in violation of federal law (see item 2 below).
-The regulations require that the Stevens Institute of Technology, as the formal applicant for grant and contract funds from the federal government, certify that neither the Institute itself nor its officers (members of the Board of Trustees and senior administrative staff) or researchers (faculty and professional colleagues who undertake research):
+These executive orders call for the creation of a government wide debarment and suspension system in connection with all transactions with federal agencies.
+Debarment and suspension are actions taken by the federal government against organizations or individuals who have committed fraud or a criminal offense in violation of federal law (see item 2 below).
+The regulations require that the University, as the formal applicant for grant and contract funds from the federal government, certify that neither the Institute itself nor its officers (members of the Board of Trustees and senior administrative staff) or researchers:

 - Are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from covered transactions (defined as being eligible to receive federal funds) by any federal department or agency.